Killing spinors and hypersurfaces: Killing spinors and hypersurfaces

-\end{proof} In the same way we can prove a similar result in the case that the normal is timelike. \begin{theorem} Let $Z$ be a pseudo-Riemannian spin manifold of dimension $n+1$ and signature $(r,s+1)$, with $n$ odd, endowed with a Killing spinor $\Psi$, so that
+with appropriate definitions and similar computations one obtains a similar system with a factor $-i$, i.e. \begin{theorem} Let $Z$ be a pseudo-Riemannian spin manifold of dimension $n+1$ and signature $(p,q+1)$, with $n$ odd, endowed with a Killing spinor $\Psi$, so that

-and let $M$ be an oriented hypersurface of signature $(r,s)$ with Weingarten operator $A(X)=\nabla_X^{\Sigma Z}\nu$.
+and let $M$ be an oriented hypersurface of signature $(p,q)$ with Weingarten operator $A(X)=\nabla_X^{ Z}\nu$.

-Write $\Psi=\Psi_++\Psi_-$, and define spinors $\psi$ and $\phi$ on $M$ by restricting $\Psi_+$ and $i\nu\cdot\Psi_-$ and applying the isomorphism \eqref{eqn:identifications}.
+Write $\Psi=\Psi_++\Psi_-$, and define spinors $\psi$ and $\phi$ on $M$ by restricting $\Psi_+$ and $-\nu\cdot\Psi_-$ and applying the isomorphism \eqref{eqn:identifications}.
 Then $\phi$ and $\psi$ satisfy the coupled differential system